JS-goose/freeCodeCamp-Projects/tribute-page/README.md

 ### fCC Tribute Page

-This is the tribute page I built as part of the ***Responsive Web Design Projects*** in freeCodeCamp cirriculum.
+This is the tribute page I built as part of the ***Responsive Web Design Projects*** in freeCodeCamp curriculum.
 It is fully responsive and works on all screen sizes.

 It was built with: